 Michael joined Watsi on January 5th, 2015.
 Eight years ago, Michael joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Michael's most recent donation traveled 8,200 miles to support Aman, a kind 5 year old boy from Ethiopia, to fund an abdominal surgery so he can live a healthy live ahead.
+Michael's most recent donation traveled 1,900 miles to support Emmanuel, a 39-year-old loving father from Haiti, to fund the medical care and travel needed for specialized heart surgery.

 Meet Aman, a smart, kind, five year old boy, who lives with his family in Ethiopia.
 Aman likes to help care for his siblings, and to play football.
 While his parents are farmers, his mother has been unable to work, of late, due to an issue with her eyes.
 Aman's mother shared that he developed visible changes to the shape of his abdomen, swelling, pain and bloating.
 Ultimately, he has been diagnosed with a mass on his abdominal wall.
 As a result of this mass, Aman experiences a variety of challenging symptoms, while his parents are emotionally distressed from watching their child suffer.
 With the assistance of our medical partner, African Mission Healthcare Foundation, Aman is now scheduled for an abdominal resection - the removal of the mass - on January 5th, at BethanyKids Myungsung Christian Medical Centre.
 The cost of Aman's procedure and care is $1,500, and their family needs your help to fund this procedure to alleviate Aman's suffering.
 Aman's mother says: “I want him to recover from this disease and be healthy.
 After this treatment I wish for him to play like his friends.
 I hope he will get married one day, and I want to see my grandchildren in the future.”